jacobreesgit/Music-Memory-New/Music Memory/music_memory_docs.md

 2. Verify ZStack alignment is `.bottom`
 3. Ensure tracker environment object is available

+#### **Problem: Songs Not Completing with 50% Rule**
+**Symptoms**: Songs playing for more than 50% but not registering as complete **Possible Causes**:
+1. Song duration not available from system
+2. Playback tracking not working correctly
+3. Timer not updating total playback time

+**Solutions**:
+1. Check that `item.playbackDuration > 0`
+2. Verify playback monitoring is active (look for tracking indicators)
+3. Ensure timer is running and accumulating time correctly

 #### **Problem: Database Maintenance Not Working**
 **Symptoms**: Maintenance button shows progress but no actual cleanup occurs **Possible Causes**: